briansimiyuj/doctor-appointment-app/README.md

   1. Create an interface for login data
   2. Create state variables to store the login data and initialize them with empty strings
+  3. Wrap the routes in Script component with the LoginContext provider as the parent component

 ### Login Page